A mysterious illness was striking the medical staff down one by one. How could they fight back?

 Editor’s Note: By 20 April, Eugene Wu was on the mend; he could climb three or four flights of stairs.
 Laid low for six weeks, he itched to get back to work, but Joseph Sung wanted him to wait till his lungs were completely recovered.
 Yannie Soo had viewed a now-cancelled medical exam in April as the most important thing in her life, yet with SARS she realised her chief goal was helping patients.
 With more SARS patients being admitted than discharged, Hong Kong has opened SARS wards in four other hospitals in addition to Prince of Wales.

-Spreading of SARS
+Spread of SARS

 16 November 2002 – the first SARS case recorded in China’s Guangdong province.